 - Service dog tasks for psychiatric disabilities (including PTSD)

 Emotional Support Animals

-Emotional Support Animals (ESAs) are companion pets that are prescribed by a mental health professional to alleviate the symptoms of an individual’s disability.
-They are not trained service animals; however, they do have limited access rights in housing and on commercial aircraft.
+Emotional Support Animals (ESAs) are companion pets that are prescribed by a mental health professional to alleviate the symptoms of an individual’s emotional disability.
+They are not service animals trained to perform tasks for a disabled individual nor are they permitted where pets are otherwise not allowed.